 A listings management services like Birdeye can help you maintain your listings through any changes.
 With Birdeye, all you have to do is type in your listing information and then you’ll

 Customers trust review, which makes it important for you to collect reviews from your customers.
 Luckily, there’s an easy way to do this: send review request emails or texts to your customers.
 That way, all your customer has to do is click the button and write a review.

-BirdEye allows you to send reviews requests to your customers automatically.
+Birdeye allows you to send review requests to your customers automatically.
 There’s no need to write out individual texts or emails.